Chinchilla, Queensland: Civic infrastructure and schools

 Gunbar Provisional School opened on 9 July 1919 as a half-time school in conjunction with Wombo Creek Provisional School.
 It closed circa 1925–1926.

 Colamba Provisional School opened on 14 October 1919.
 It closed in 1939.

 Cambey Provisional School opened in 1922.
 It closed circa 1935.

 Unity Provisional School opened on 16 November 1922.
 It closed in 1931.

 St Joseph's Catholic School was officially opened by Archbishop James Duhig on 27 January 1923, with the school commencing operation on 29 January 1923.
 It was established by three Sisters of St Joseph of the Sacred Heart with an initial enrolment of 63 students.
 Since 1992 the school has operated under lay leadership.

+The town saw a resurgence after the defeat of the prickly pear.
+Experimental work took place in the town to assess the success of the Cactoblastis cactorum moths in the eradication of the pest.
+In 1926, the first moth was released and by 1933 most of the affected land had been cleared of prickly pears.

 Oak Park State School opened on 13 February 1946.
 It closed in 1962.

 Wambo Creek State School opened on 2 April 1946.
 It closed in 1961.

 Chinchilla State High School opened on 29 January 1963, replacing the secondary department at Chinchilla State School.

 Chinchilla Christian School opened 1 January 1983.
 It was established by a group of local Christian parents.
 In 2014 it was renamed Chinchilla Christian College and in 2015 it joined the Christian Community Ministries network.

 The Warwick Public Library opened in 1999 with a major refurbishment in 2012 and a minor refurbishment in 2016.